Smorkster/Scriptmenu/README.md

 Which button in the messagebox that was clicked.

 ##### Examples
-Function call: `ShowMessageBox -Text "Message" -Title "Messagetitle" -Button "Cancel" -Icon "Stop"`
+Function call: `ShowMessageBox -Text "Message" -Title "Messagetitle" -Button "OKCancel" -Icon "Stop"`
+Returns: OK

 #### Function *EndScript*
 Writes to scriptconsole that the script is finished and the consolewindow can be closed.